CSLearning4U/StudentCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-            If Sunday is represented by 1, Monday by 2, Tuesday by 3, etc., and today is Sunday, complete the code on line 4 (with a math expression) to show what day it will be 82 days from today (it should print 5 which represents Thursday)
+            If Sunday is represented by 1, Monday by 2, Tuesday by 3, etc., and today is Sunday, complete the code on line 4 (with a math expression) to show what day it will be 82 days from today (it should print 6 which represents Friday)

             .. activecode:: ch3ex6q